rawilk/laravel-form-components/docs/components/file-upload.md

 <x-file-upload wire:model="avatar" :display-upload-progress="false" />
 ```

-**Note:** Since the upload progress hooks into livewire events, it will not be shown unless you provide a `wire:model` to it.
+> {note} Since the upload progress hooks into livewire events, it will not be shown unless you provide a `wire:model` to it.

 ## Custom Button Label